bids-standard/bids-starter-kit/src/glossary.md

 #### **parameter**:

-generally speaking, a parameter is numerical variable that we (scientists, computer programs, and so on) are able to manipulate in order to change outcomes.
+Generally speaking, a parameter is numerical variable that we (scientists, computer programs, and so on) are able to manipulate in order to change outcomes.

 ### R